oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-on-pv/_index.md

 The following prerequisites must be met prior to running the create domain script:

 * Make sure the WebLogic Kubernetes Operator is running.
-* The operator requires either Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, or Oracle WebLogic Server 12.2.1.4.0, or Oracle WebLogic Server 14.1.1.0.0.
+* The operator requires an image with Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, or Oracle WebLogic Server 12.2.1.4.0, or Oracle WebLogic Server 14.1.1.0.0.
 The existing WebLogic Server image, `container-registry.oracle.com/middleware/weblogic:12.2.1.3`, has all the necessary patches applied.
 For details on how to obtain or create the image, see [WebLogic Server images]({{< relref "/userguide/base-images/_index.md#create-or-obtain-weblogic-server-images" >}}).
 * Create a Kubernetes Namespace for the domain unless you intend to use the default namespace.
 * In the same Kubernetes Namespace, create the Kubernetes PersistentVolume (PV) where the domain home will be hosted, and the Kubernetes PersistentVolumeClaim (PVC) for the domain.
 For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 By default, the `create-domain.sh` script creates a domain with the `domainUID` set to `domain1` and expects the PVC `domain1-weblogic-sample-pvc` to be present.
 You can create `domain1-weblogic-sample-pvc` using [create-pv-pvc.sh](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc.sh) with an inputs file that has the `domainUID` set to `domain1`.
 * Create the Kubernetes Secrets `username` and `password` of the administrative account in the same Kubernetes Namespace as the domain.